 Assist undergraduate students in developing strategies to meet their educational goals.
 Topics addressed include managing time, goal setting, effective studying techniques, and accessing campus resources.

 Professional tutors lead Mentored Study Groups, staff the Math Lab and tutor individual undergraduate students as well.
 Tutoring services are free.

 One-hour workshops on various topics offered each semester to teach effective strategies to help students meet academic goals.
 Note taking, Time Management, Stress Relief Techniques, and Textbook Mapping are a few of the workshops that are designed to help students build their academic skill sets.
 Workshops are open to undergraduate and graduate students.

 The Adult Studies Center provides free tutoring for students enrolled in the School of Professional Studies attending in Hackettstown, Parsippany, or the Metro Park location.

 The Disability Services Office offers a full range of accommodations and works with students to develop strategies to overcome the impacts of disabilities.

 If you would like to schedule a confidential discussion relating to your potential eligibility for accommodations or services through DSO please contact 908-852-1400 ext.
 2168 or firstname.lastname@example.org.

 Readjustment Counseling Services

-The Office of Veteran Services at Centenary University has joined forces in a co-venture of resources and services with the VetCenters of Bloomfield and Secaucus to offer counseling appointments as well as various group sessions at our downtown space, 217 Main Street, Hackettstown.
+The Office of Veteran Services at Centenary University has joined forces in a co-venture of resources and services with the VetCenters of Bloomfield and Secaucus to offer counseling appointments as well as various group sessions located on the main campus in Brotherton 011.
 Readjustment counselors are available at this outpost location on Tuesdays and Thursdays from 8am – 2pm Counseling is available to combat arena veterans attending Centenary University as well as those living in the greater community.